yyx990803/vue-svelte-size-analysis/README.md

 This threshold is even lower in SSR scenarios.
 In SSR mode, the base difference is **15.87kb** but the compnent count threshold is down to 15.87 / 1.23 ~= **13**!

 Obviously in real world apps there are many other factors at play: more features would be imported from the frameworks and 3rd party libraries will be used.
 The size curve would be affected by the percentage of pure component code in a project.
-However, it would be safe to assume that the more an app is over the 19-components threshold (which most non-trivial apps would probably cross), the less likely it is for Svelte to have any real size advantage.
+However, it would be safe to assume that the more an app is over the 19-components threshold (or 13 in SSR mode, which most non-trivial apps would probably cross), the less likely it is for Svelte to have any real size advantage.